Table of contents

 Last weekend's auction report

-The volume of auctions is set to rise further this week, with approximately 3,400 homes currently scheduled to go under the hammer.
+The volume of auctions is expected to rise further this week, with more than 4,000 homes currently scheduled for auction in the week prior to the Easter long weekend.

 Our rental markets